jame25/foo_artwork/README.md

 - Only enabled APIs will be used during searches, disabled APIs are automatically skipped

 #### Stream Delay (May fix stream issues)
-The **Stream Delay** setting controls how long the component waits before checking metadata and searching for artwork on internet radio streams:
+The **Stream Delay** setting controls how long the component waits before checking metadata and searching for artwork when **initially connecting** to internet radio streams:

 - **Range**: 1-30 seconds (adjustable with up/down arrows)
 - **Default**: 1 second
 - **Purpose**: Allows radio streams time to provide proper track metadata before artwork search begins
 - **When to increase**: If you experience issues with artwork searches using station names instead of track names
-- **Applies to**: All internet radio stream scenarios including track changes, new streams, and metadata updates
+- **Applies to**: Initial stream connections and station name detection

 **Recommended values:**
 - **Fast streams**: 1-2 seconds (default works well for most streams)
-- **Slow streams**: 3-5 seconds (for streams that take longer to provide track metadata)
+- **Slow streams**: 3-5 seconds (for streams that take longer to provide initial track metadata)
-- **Problem streams**: 5-10 seconds (for streams with persistent metadata issues)
+- **Problem streams**: 5-10 seconds (for streams with persistent initial metadata issues)

 ## Usage